-ENGL 408 Advanced Creative Writing 3 hours This course focuses on developing and fine-tuning a student's portfolio of creative writing and allows a
+ENGL 408 Advanced Creative Writing 3 hours An advanced workshop that focuses on developing and fine-tuning a student's portfolio of creative writing and allows a student to put together a substantial collection of work worthy for publication or admittance into an MFA program.
+Prerequisites: ENGL 313, ENGL 314, and ENGL 315.
+Offered Spring.